yuvaldori/gigaspaces-wiki-jekyll/xap101tut/xap-java-in-5-minutes.markdown

 ### Connecting to the Grid

 Since the Data grid is not located in our client process, we need some sort of address to find it.
-Data grids are searched using a `Space URL`, for example: `jini://*/*/myGrid`.
-This roughly translates to: Find a remote space called `myGrid` (for more information see [SpaceURL]({%currentjavaurl%}/the-space-configuration.html)).
+Data grids are searched using a `SpaceProxyConfigurer("spaceName")`.
+This roughly translates to: find a remote Space called `spaceName`.

 Now that we have an address, we can connect to the grid: